KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 ### An Introduction to Jumblr

-Our Jumblr technology solves these issues through a two-layered approach, relying on connected technologies in the Komodo ecosystem—AtomicDEX, our native Komodo coin (KMD), and the upstream Zcash parameters.
+Our Jumblr technology solves these issues through a two-layered approach, relying on connected technologies in the Komodo ecosystem—AtomicDEX, Komodo Smart Chains, and the upstream Zcash parameters.
 The Jumblr process is managed locally on the user’s machine and requires no third parties, human coordination, or other mixing services.

 ### A Brief Explanation of the Two Foundational Technologies

-#### Komodo Coin(KMD)
+#### A Komodo Smart Chain

-KMD is a cryptocurrency that enables users to conduct both transparent and private transactions.
-In developing the Komodo ecosystem, we use KMD as the native cryptocurrency for many connecting technologies.
-KMD thereby continually gains usefulness as more Komodo tools are built upon it, including Jumblr.
+The native currency of a Komodo Smart Chain can optionally provide both transparent and private transactions.

-#### KMD Began as a Fork of Zcash
+#### Komodo Began as a Fork of Zcash

-This coin began as a fork of the popular privacy coin, [Zcash](https://z.cash/).
-As such, KMD retains the same inherent privacy features.
+The Komodo Smart Chain software, komodod, began as a fork of the popular privacy coin, [Zcash](https://z.cash/).
+As such, komodod retains the same inherent privacy features.
 Notable among these features are the Zcash parameters and zk-SNARK technology.
 These enable users to move funds on a public blockchain without leaving a data trail for later analysis.

 This is one of the most powerful forms of blockchain privacy in existence, as the provided privacy is effectively permanent.
-The Zcash parameters and zk-SNARK technology provide the initial foundation for users to take transparent KMD funding and make it anonymous (with the assistance of Komodo’s Jumblr technology) without leaving behind a cryptocurrency trail.
+The Zcash parameters and zk-SNARK technology provide the initial foundation for users to take transparent currency and make it anonymous (with the assistance of Komodo’s Jumblr technology) without leaving behind a cryptocurrency trail.

 The Zcash project itself is a fork of Bitcoin.
 Thus, all the features designed by Satoshi Nakamoto in the Bitcoin protocol are also available in Komodo.